rbren/lucy/README.md

 ```bash
 lucy define def.json
 ```
+which pushes the definition to Lucy's servers.

+### The Package
 Now we create a package by starting a new directory with two files:
 * hello.ejs
 ```js